How to choose a sole trader business name

 While this approach does not always deliver the most creative of names, it can work to your advantage in the search engines when potential customers are seeking your offering within your locality.

-Check that your business name is available and isn’t a registered trademark
+Check that your sole trader business name is available and isn’t a registered trademark

 However, before you begin trading or fork out for stationery, advertising or signage, you must check that your chosen name is not already being used by someone else, and does not infringe any registered trade marks.